letrungthanh/english/ENGLISH.md

 ## Taxis-III

 The taxis here are okay, I guess.
 The drivers take credit cards.
 That's the thing I like most about them.
 It's really convenient; but the taxis are pretty old, so they're not very comfortable.
 Haft of them don't have seat belts or air conditioning.

+## Oprah Winfery

+Oprah Winfery is a famous American TV talk show host.
+Forty nine million people in 134 countries watch her show every week.
+She lives in California but she also has a apartment in Chicago, where she works.
+Oprah is one of richest women in America.
+She earns milions of dollars every year.
+She gives a lot of money to charity.

+She was born on January 29th, 1954 in Kosciusko, Missisippi.
+Her parents were very poor.
+Her farther, Vernon Winfrey, worked in a coal mine and her mother, Vernita, cleaned houses.
+They couldn't look after Oprah, so she lived with her grandmother, Hattie Mae.
+Oprah was clever.
+She could read before she was three, and when she was seventeen she received a scholarship to Tennessee State University where she studied drama.
+She also started reading the news at the local radion station.